 Lily FitzGibbon is a developmental psychologist with philosophical leanings.
-Lily completed a BA, MA and PhD between the Philosophy and Psychology departments at the University of Sheffield, before taking on postdoctoral research positions at the University of Birmingham, and then the University of Southern California, and now the University of Reading.
+Lily completed a BA, MA and PhD between the Philosophy and Psychology departments at the University of Sheffield, before taking on postdoctoral research positions at the University of Birmingham, the University of Southern California, and now the University of Reading.
 Her research broadly investigates cognitive control and decision making through the lifespan.
 In her current position, at the University of Reading, she investigates how curiosity relates to learning and decision making.
 She loves the technical and experiment design side of experimental research, and is always willing to get involved with interdisciplinary projects as a technical advisor.

 Philipp Rau completed a PhD in the philosophy of psychology under the supervision of George Botterill and Dominic Gregory at the University of Sheffield in 2016.
 He taught undergraduates in philosophy of mind and personal identity at the University of Nottingham in 2016/17 and is now an honorary research fellow at Sheffield.
 His research focuses on a new account of the self as a neurocognitive system and on the nature and mechanisms of episodic memory.
 In the course of his research he has become interested in, and occasionally distracted by, the interface between philosophy and psychiatry, the question of episodic memory in non-human animals, and the role of sleep in cognition.